Qualified Specialists Ensure Success

 Numerous initiatives and programmes support companies in expanding their international competence - qualified and globally-minded specialists and managers are the key to success.

 Establishing Contacts with Business Partners Abroad

 Manager programmes offer experience abroad to managers and strengthen international contacts.

 Manager Training Programme

-Under the motto "Fit for Partnership with Germany", the Manager Training Programme of the Federal Ministry for Economic Affairs and Energy (BMWi) specifically prepares foreign managers for business initiation and economic cooperation with German companies.
-Programme participants usually come from small and medium-sized businesses with foreign trade potential.
-Their four-week stay in Germany includes visits to German companies and practice-oriented training.
-The cross-sector programme is currently being implemented with 19 partner countries from Asia, Eastern Europe, North Africa and Latin America.
+Under the motto "Fit for Partnership with Germany", the Manager Training Programme of the Federal Ministry for Economic Affairs and Climate Action (BMWK) specifically prepares foreign managers for business initiation and economic cooperation with German companies.
+Programme participants usually come from small and medium-sized entreprises with foreign trade potential.
+Their training is currently taking place virtually and includes visits to German companies and interactive and practical training.
+The cross-sector programme is being implemented with 21 partner countries from Africa, Asia, Eastern Europe and Latin America.

 Fit for Foreign Markets Manager Programme

 "Fit for Foreign Markets" is a training programme for managers of German companies.
 It serves to promote economic cooperation and supports German companies in establishing and expanding their business activities in the programme's partner countries, which include Russia, China and Mexico.
 The governments of the three countries and the Federal Ministry for Economic Affairs and Climate Action (BMWK) support the projects.
 The practice-oriented training courses provide first-hand experience.
 German programme participants gain insights into the business culture of their host country, strengthen their intercultural competence and have the opportunity to establish contacts with companies, chambers and associations in the respective target country.
 In this way, German companies gain experts for their business in Mexico, Russia or China.

 Practical vocational qualifications open up future prospects for young people in developing and emerging countries and make the countries more attractive for investors.